neogeographica/quakestarter/quakestarter_readme.txt

 You might want to keep an eye out in the future for newer releases of Quakespasm-Spiked.
 You can just drop new Quakespasm-Spiked files in here and replace the older versions.

+Note that the programs in this package are meant to be used on Windows 7, 8, or 10.
+If you are using a different OS then the programs here won't be as useful, but the docs might be.
+See the "not_windows.txt" doc in the "quakestarter_docs\other_stuff" folder for some specific pointers.

 **** Version info